varsha13152/tp/docs/DeveloperGuide.md

        The contact NAME was not starred!

     4. Test case: `unstar 0`<br>
-       Expected: Error details shown in the status message.
+       Expected: No visitor is unstarred.
+Error details shown in the status message.
        <br>Output: Index is not a non-zero unsigned integer. ヾ( ･`⌓´･)ﾉﾞ
        <br>unstar: Unstars the contact identified by the index number used in the displayed person list.
        <br>Parameters: INDEX (must be a positive integer)